RJD02/CN-CSV-UI/README.md

 # A CSV Interface
+A CSV UI app, which parses and displayes the data inside a csv file

+## Key Features:
+1. Scaleable folder structure (separate controller and routes)
+2. No database used(even createdAt field is done through file naming logic)
+3. Caching system implemented
+4. Client and server side check for being able to upload only csv type of files
+5. Sorting button on each column available
+6. Pagination of data displayed in the table available

+## Tech stack:
+* Nodejs(TypeScript)
+* Express
+* EJS
+* CSS(TailwindCSS)
+* EJS
+* Multer

 ## Caching Algorithm
 We can assume that the csv file uplaoded can contain rows of magnitude 10^5.
 If user is requesting the file frequently, then on each request we have to fetch the data from the file(in server).
 For now, I have not implemented authentication to maintain uniqueness for the files of each user separately, i.e. files of all the users are stored at the same place.